Thomas-More-Digital-Innovation/2223-waai-001-waaiburg-mobile-app/README.md

-# 2223-waai-001-waaiburg-mobile-app
+# 2526-waai-001-waaiburg-mobile-app

-Mobile app for the Waaiburg project in 2022-2023
+Mobile app for the Waaiburg project in 2025-2026 for of the Waaiburg project in 2022-2023

+## To be implemented

+1. clean up code
+2. add avatars

-Install steps:
+## Install steps

 1. Install Flutter SDK
 2. Install flutter extension in VSCode
 3. Run flutter doctor